MaksRawski/CBT/README.md

 Notable things about my design:

 * 16 bit memory, 1st bit decides whether we are using ROM or RAM,
-* Variable microtimes, SR (Step Reset) resets step counter once the instruction is done.
+* Variable instruction's length, SR (Step Reset) resets step counter once the instruction is done.
 No wasted cycles! (except NOP),
 * 15 bit program memory,
 * Program memory is stored on replaceable EEPROM which serves as cartridge in some sense,
 * 15 bit RAM,